OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: OpenEarthAgent

 \textbf{Automated Curation Pipeline and Quality Control:} Dataset construction begins by aggregating candidate regions, annotations, and metadata from multiple geospatial sources.
 For RGB-SAR branches, a \emph{Sample Sufficiency Filter} module removes datapoints that do not meet the required annotation counts, after which an \emph{Annotation Harmonizer} module aligns labels across source datasets to produce a unified annotation format.
 Index-based samples are mined by detecting temporal variations in spectral indicators such as vegetation loss, burn severity, or flooding.
 All sources are converted into a unified JSON schema encapsulating imagery paths, GeoPackage metadata, spatial attributes, and tool arguments.
 Before the final generation, candidate GIS queries are programmatically executed (e.g., POI counting, distance computation, area estimation) to verify argument correctness and prevent formatting inconsistencies.
 Potential inconsistencies such as mismatches between query instructions and tool parameters or invalid execution outputs are automatically detected, followed by controlled regeneration and targeted manual verification when necessary.

-Natural-language queries and corresponding reasoning trajectories are synthesized through a structured LLM-driven module.
-We curate prompt templates per task type and employ one-shot exemplars tailored to each reasoning category.
-Once finalized, the data generator produces complete entries that contain queries, multimodal inputs, and serialized reasoning traces.
-Each instance is validated by executing the corresponding tool calls to verify argument correctness, geometric validity, and spatial consistency.
-All test-set samples additionally pass manual inspection to ensure realistic geospatial measurements (e.g., correcting GSD inconsistencies that may produce unrealistic area estimates).
-Validated samples are incorporated into the final corpus.
+Natural-language queries and reasoning trajectories are synthesized through a structured LLM-driven module, with task-specific prompt templates and employ one-shot exemplars tailored to each reasoning category.
+The data generator produces complete entries containing queries, multimodal inputs, and serialized reasoning traces.
+Each instance is validated through corresponding tool execution to verify argument correctness, geometric validity, and spatial consistency.
+All test-set samples undergo manual inspection to ensure realistic geospatial measurements (e.g., addressing GSD inconsistencies in area estimates).
+Validated samples form the final corpus.
 A summary of the pipeline is shown in Fig.~\ref{fig:data}.

 \textbf{Task Structure and Query Design:} Each instance represents a query-driven reasoning process that transforms static observation into an iterative perception-action loop (see Fig.~\ref{fig:examples}).
 Queries are expressed in natural language and paired with structured reasoning traces that interleave \textit{thoughts}, \textit{actions}, and \textit{observations}, ultimately converging on a final \textit{answer}.
 These traces span diverse modalities and task types, including: GIS operations (distance, buffer, area, zonal statistics), object-level reasoning (counting, comparison, orientation, proximity), spectral index computation (NDVI, NBR, NDBI), and temporal change detection.
 Reasoning depth and tool sequence length vary across samples, but each trajectory provides a complete chain of intermediate steps, enabling transparent multi-step geospatial problem solving rather than one-shot prediction.